melinda-z/CI-MS1-GirlOnEarth/README.md

 * ##### Scope Plane

   **The home page** should include an eye catching feature with an insparational metaphors to draw users attendation immediately. **The passions section** should include a few of the topics around daily life would interest our female audience.
-It would be ideal if there are acticles could be linked to this section, but for now the page can be just inclule a basic scope, it can be added as the page grows. **The contact page** should include a form so that the user can get in touch with us.
+It would be ideal if there are acticles could be linked to this section, but for now the page can be just inclule a basic scope, it can be added as the page grows. **The Event** section should be divided into 3 columns, with a round shape image clearly tell the users what is happening on a regular basis. **The contact page** should include a form so that the user can get in touch with us.

 * ##### Structure Plane